jacobguenther/endless-sky-guides/README.md

 ## Fetching Keystones
 #### Where to find:
-Spaceports in The Deep that arn't Epsilon Leonis.
+Spaceports in The Deep that aren't Epsilon Leonis.

 #### Requirements:
 Completed Mystery Cubes, Terminus Exploration, and made first contact with the Hai.